 Both Google and Facebook are pretty big names in the online world.
 Many people ask “what is the difference between Facebook and Google advertising?”
-So here, our aim is to dispel the myths and outline the key differences that exist between Facebook and Google advertising.
+So here, our aim is to dispel the myths and outline the key differences that exist between Facebook and Google online advertising.

 Pay Per Click

-Pay Per Click (or PPC) advertising means that the advertiser only pays when a user clicks on an advert.
+Pay Per Click (or PPC) advertising means that the advertiser only pays when a user clicks on an ad.
 If the ad is not clicked, then there is no cost incurred.
 Both Google Ads and Facebook Ads primarily use the PPC model.
-However, Facebook also offers the option to pay for other objectives, such as reach (how many people see the ad), post engagement, or even event reponses.
+However, Facebook also offers the option to pay for other objectives, such as reach (how many people see the ad), post engagement, or even event responses.

 Facebook’s majority of users sit in the 18-44 age bracket, whilst Google has a much wider age demographic using Google for searches.
 If a consumer uses Facebook, the likelihood that they also use Google is quite high.
 However, when compared to Google, Facebook is slightly more limited in the pool of consumers it has to market to.
 Keep in mind that Facebook is a banned site in China, and not so big in some other countries, so if your target market is international, Facebook advertising may not be the way to go.

 Facebook ads include the use of video and images, whereas Google Search Ads do not allow for images.
 Google advertising consists of only text (headlines, descriptions and URLs), intended to link to your website.
 However, they can also add additional information such as a phone number or address.
 Facebook Ads are more visual, as images and video are more prominent than text.
 If you would like to use visual content through Google, you can create Display Image ads and Video ads, which show on third-party websites and video sites respectively.